ImaginativeWorld/Shadhin-Ovidhan-Android/Readme.md

 ## License ##

-From version 2x, Shadhin Ovidhan Android goes open source from freeware, licensed under **MOZILLA PUBLIC LICENSE Version 2.0**.
+**Shadhin Ovidhan Android** Open Source project licensed under **MOZILLA PUBLIC LICENSE Version 2.0**.
 You should receive a copy of the license in MPL-2.0.txt file with both binaries and source.
 An online version of the license can be found at: [http://www.mozilla.org/MPL/](http://www.mozilla.org/MPL/ "http://www.mozilla.org/MPL/")

+**Shadhin Ovidhan** - Name, Logo & its Database are the properties of **Imaginative World**.
+It's Database is maintained and copyrighted by **Imaginative World**.
+Any kind of USE and/or MODIFICATION without the PERMISSION of Imaginative World is PROHIBITED.

-**Copyright © Imaginative World.
+**Copyright © [Imaginative World]("<http://imaginativeworld.org").
 All Rights Reserved.**